 --ssl-capath=name

 Defines a path to a directory that contains one or more PEM files that should each contain one X509 certificate for a trusted Certificate Authority (CA) to use for TLS.
-This option requires that you use the absolute path, not a relative path.
+This option requires the use of an absolute path, not a relative path.
 The directory specified by this option needs to be run through the openssl rehash command.
 See Secure Connections Overview: Certificate Authorities (CAs) for more information.
 This option is only supported if the client was built with OpenSSL or yaSSL.
 If the client was built with GnuTLS or Schannel, then this option is not supported.
 See TLS and Cryptography Libraries Used by MariaDB for more information about which libraries are used on which platforms.
-This option implies the --ssl option.
+This option implies the --ssl

 --ssl-cert=name